Markov risk mappings and risk-sensitive optimal prediction: A probabilistic Markov property for risk mappings

+We say that a regular collection $(\rho^x)_{x \in E}$ of risk mappings is {\it time consistent} if the associated Markovian dynamic conditional risk mapping (constructed in Proposition \ref{pro_associated_dynamic}) is time consistent. \end{definition}

-It is well known (see e.g. \cite[Prop.\ 1.16]{Acciaio_Penner}) that we then have the following recursive relation: for every $x \in E$ and $0 \leq s\leq t$,
+It is well known (see e.g. \cite{Acciaio_Penner}, Prop.\ 1.16) that we then have the following recursive relation: for every $x \in E$ and $0 \leq s\leq t$,

-We note for future reference that as in \cite[Exercise 11.2.2]{Follmer_Schied} that this relation can be generalised to stopping times: for any bounded stopping times $\tau_1 \leq \tau_2$ one has
+As noted in \cite{Follmer_Schied}, Exercise 11.2.2, this relation can be generalised to stopping times: for any bounded stopping times $\tau_1 \leq \tau_2$ one has

-The proof of the next result follows the proof for the linear expectation \cite[Th.\ I.1.3]{Blumenthal_Getoor_Markov} and is provided for the convenience of the reader.
-Note that a non-standard version of the Monotone Class Theorem is used, which unlike \cite[Th.\ 0.2.3]{Blumenthal_Getoor_Markov} does not require the spaces to be vector spaces.
-Such a version is formulated in Bogachev \cite[Th.\ 2.12.9]{Bogachev_I} with helpful additional observations in \cite[Th.
-7]{Lowther}.
+Since risk mappings are nonlinear in general, in the next proof we use a non-standard version of the Monotone Class Theorem (see Appendix \ref{sec:MCT}) which, unlike \cite{Blumenthal_Getoor_Markov}, Th.\ 0.2.3, does not appeal to vector spaces.